Professor Stefan Decker

 We see Linked Data now growing and co-evolving world-wide in many different parts of society.
 Now network effects following Metcalfe's law based on the additional value created by interlinking data are accelerating the growth, initially within specific domains, but more and more across domains, reflecting that knowledge is inherently connected and shouldn't be limited by artificial boundaries.

 Science Foundation Ireland produced a great introduction to DERI and our goals and ambitions.
-DERI and the SFI Research Program is now past and has transitioned into the Insight Centre for Data Analytics, but my research goals remain valid.
+DERI and the SFI Research Program is now in the past and has transitioned into the Insight Centre for Data Analytics, and I have transitioned to Fraunhofer FIT and RWTH Aachen, but my research vision remains valid.